Modern Slavery Act 2025

 Whilst our supply base is limited, and most of our business is carried out in countries that have a low prevalence of modern slavery (being Western Europe, the United States and Australia), we recognise that modern slavery is a complex global issue particularly relevant to (amongst others) the healthcare sector.

 On the operational side, we believe that the Group’s safeguarding policies and requirements for front-line healthcare workers to have the appropriate level of safeguarding training are key to address front-line risk when workers are caring for vulnerable adults or young people.
-The support and tools available for colleagues and workers to raise concerns internally (including via an independent confidential helpline for colleagues) further helps to manage the risk of any such abuse going undetected or unreported.
+The support and tools available for colleagues and workers to raise concerns internally (including through the Group’s incident reporting system ‘InPhase’, which now includes Modern Slavery as a sub-category of Safeguarding, and via an independent confidential helpline for colleagues) further helps to manage the risk of any such abuse going undetected or unreported.

 Measuring effectiveness